-SFU Geography offers certificates in Urban Studies and Spatial Information Systems
+SFU Geography offers certificates in Urban Studies and Geographic Information Science (GIS)

 Undergraduate certificates can enrich your academic experience at SFU.
 You may tackle a certificate while working towards your main degree.

 Certificates allow students to focus on a specific area of interest within their ongoing degree.
 Or they can encourage cross-disciplinary studies by bringing together courses from different departments.
 In practical terms, certificates allow students an opportunity to emphasize highly specific interests and skills.
 They do so by giving students a second credential – recognized on their academic transcript – without requiring numerous additional courses beyond their main degree program.
 Moreover, certificates can readily alert potential employers to the fact that a student has concentrated in a specific academic area without the need to ‘dig’ for such information among the intricacies of a university transcript!

 The Certificate in Urban Studies encourages students to explore the nature and functions of the modern city from a cross-disciplinary perspective.
 Breadth of perspective is mandated by requiring students to take urban courses from a number of departments across campus, including Geography, Political Science, and Sociology & Anthropology.
 This popular certificate is SFU’s only exclusively urban credential at the undergraduate level.

 The Certificate in Geographic Information Science [GIS] is based on courses taught by one of the strongest and most diverse SIS research groups in Canada.
 GIS is an exciting field of Geography that includes Geographic Information Science; spatial analysis and modeling; geovisualization; geospatial interface research; remote sensing; and mobile networks.
 Together these form a cutting-edge cluster of technologies and intellectual endeavours that provide insight into spatial phenomena and their geographical context.